Ever wonder if the money you have in the bank is safe? Check out this article to learn about how the CDIC insures your money.

 How to Get Your Credit Score For Free in Canada

-What is a Credit Report?
+What Is a Credit Report?

 Your credit report contains all of your personal financial information, the good and the bad.
 It includes all your credit accounts and credit cards and what the limits are for every single one of them.
-All the loans you currently have and had in the past 6 years including whether you paid on time.
+All the loans you currently have and had with in the past 6 years including whether you paid on time.
 As well as the creditors or lenders who have accessed your report.

-What is a Credit Score?
+What Is a Credit Score?

 While credit reports and credit scores are often used interchangeably they are in fact two different things.
 A credit score is not included in a regular credit report, therefore when you obtain your personal credit report it will not include your credit score.